 Black Survival Guide, or How to Live Through a Police Riot

-This exhibition is organized by the Delaware Art Museum.
-Sponsored by WSFS Bank, Bank of America, and DuPont.
-Additional support is provided, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
+Black Survival Guide, or How to Live Through a Police Riot was organized by the Delaware Art Museum.
+This exhibition is supported, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.